AmazeeLabs/metatag_d8/README.txt

 * The front page's meta tags can be customized if a node is used for the front page.

+* Integration with DrupalConsole [1] to provide a quick method of generating new meta tags.

 Standard usage scenario
 --------------------------------------------------------------------------------